Registering a birth

 Registering a death

 To register a death, you will need a medical certificate from a doctor.
-Once you have this you will need to register the death within five days.
+Once you have this you will need to register the death within five days, including weekends and bank holidays.
 It is best to do this with a register office in the area that the death took place.
 If you go to a register office outside the area it may take longer to get the necessary documents and slow down any funeral arrangements.

 You will need the following details in order to register a death: